Channel One Sound System Headlining the Jah Spirit Stage at Wilkswood Reggae 2020

 Producer Mikey Dread and MC Ras Kayleb bring their own Hand-built Rig to Celebrate 40 Years of “Breaking Down Barriers with Reggae.”

-Setting up their own hand-built sound system at the Wilkswood Jah Spirit Stage, Channel One Sound System will be bringing the rich, heavyweight bass sounds of Notting Hill Carnival to this year’s festival.
+Setting up their own hand-built sound system at the Wilkswood Jah Spirit Stage, Channel One Sound System will be bringing the rich, heavyweight bass sounds of Notting Hill Carnival to this year’s festival for an entire day.

-The Channel One crew will be inviting a posse of other sound system squads to take over the decks throughout the day until legendary selector Mikey Dread and MC Ras Kayleb close out the night with an unmissable set.
+Channel One will be setting up residence for the entire day with legendary selector Mikey Dread and MC Ras Kayleb playing from lunchtime right through to midnight.
 Channel One play a unique selection of conscious reggae, exclusive dubplates and uplifting steppas with a tight selection of old and new dub classics.

 You can’t write a history of UK reggae without a whole chapter on Channel One Sound System, one of the best known and most loved reggae sound systems which celebrates its 40th anniversary this year.
 Having taken over the running of their father’s sound in 1979, Mikey Dread and his brother Jah T took the sound to local blues parties and dances.
 Mikey took the name Channel One as homage to the legendary studio in Jamaica.
 In 1983, Channel One started playing at Notting Hill Carnival and they have played there every year since.